 MLB Betting Odds, News & Analysis

-Our Staff's 3 Best MLB Bets for Friday
+Our Staff's Best Bets for Rays vs. Dodgers Game 2

 The number of points a team is expected to win or lose by.
 If the Patriots are 7.5-point favorites and you bet on them, NE needs to win by 8 or more for you to win.